Funding your undergraduate research

 - Undergraduate Research and Creative Scholarship Fellowships Program

 Each year, the university and the Undergraduate Research Opportunities Program offer a scholarship program for students interested in earning money in the summer doing serious work engaged in active learning.
-Full-time VCU Freshman, Sophomores, and Juniors in all majors are welcome to apply. - Undergraduate Fellowships for Clinical and Translational Research
+Full-time VCU Freshman, Sophomores, and Juniors in all majors are welcome to apply. - VCUarts, Undergraduate Research Grants

 Funding of $30,000 for Undergraduate Student Research Grants began five years ago with the purpose of encouraging curiosity, creativity, risk-taking and scholarly investigation into a project or subject of interest relevant to the student’s major.
 To date 50 big ideas have been funded at an average of $2,500 per proposal.
 Research and creative work that is: 1) interdisciplinary 2) involves student collaboration and 3) draws on the expertise of a faculty mentor is preferred. - Baldacci Student Experiential Learning Endowed Fund